cgwire/kitsu/docs/faq/README.md

 ![Search asset type](../img/faq/filter_asset_type.png)

 Another example get **shots page** of a specific **sequence**.
-Ex: see only the shots of the first sequence of the first episode.
+Ex: see only the shots of the second sequence of the first episode.

-Select the first episode on the drop down menu, then search `s001`, the result will get all the shots of all the episodes from sequence 1.
+Select the second episode on the drop down menu, then search `se02`, the result will get all the shots of all the episodes from sequence 2.

 ![Search bar sequence episode](../img/faq/filter_ep_seq.png)